dib-lab/dibsi/workshops.md

 acquired towards their own research projects.

 Target audience: everyone is welcome: grad students, post-docs, faculty, everyone.
-Idealy, particpants will have a working knowledge of R and a research project with some analyses ready to go.
+Ideally, participants will have a working knowledge of R and a research project with some analyses ready to go.

 At the conclusion of this workshop, participants will be able to: